thin-edge/thin-edge.io/GOVERNANCE.md

 Version number bumps happen right _after_ branchoff for a release.
-Doing the version number bump before the release would mean that the release maintainers would have to wait for the version-bump-pull-request, which is not acceptable under the preassumption that every commit from `main` can potentially be released.
+Doing the version number bump before the release would mean that the release maintainers would have to wait for the version-bump-pull-request, which is not acceptable under the presumption that every commit from `main` can potentially be released.
 By bumping the numbers right _after_ the release, but for the next release, we automatically get a peace-of-mind state for that next release, where the release